MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-file-preview.md

 # WinDbg Preview - File Menu

-This section describes how to how to file menu.
+This section describes how to how to use the file menu.

+For more information on working settings an wordspaces see [WinDbg Preview Setup – settings and workspaces](windbg-setup-preview.md).

 *Additional content pending*